Rule-based autocorrection of Piping and Instrumentation Diagrams (P&IDs) on graphs: Results and discussion

 \section{Results and discussion}

-To evaluate the performance of the autocorrection method, we applied the five rules listed in Table \ref{tab:ESCAPE35_rules_table} in an illustrative case study by the DEXPI initiative (Figure \ref{fig:ESCAPE35_case_study}).
+To evaluate the performance of the autocorrection method, we applied the five rules listed in Table~\ref{tab:ESCAPE35_rules_table} in an illustrative case study by the DEXPI initiative (Figure~\ref{fig:ESCAPE35_case_study}).
 The P\&ID includes two pumps, two heat exchangers, and a central vessel, with associated instrumentation for pressure and temperature regulation.
 The process begins with fluid entering through a pump, passing through a heat exchanger for preconditioning, and then entering a vessel for storage or processing.
 Post-vessel, the fluid is discharged by another pump and is partly recycled to the vessel.
 The recycle undergoes additional thermal conditioning for temperature control of the vessel.
 The resulting P\&ID graph consists of 33 nodes and 36 edges.
+Please note that the case study is not representative for the complexity of a standard P\&ID in the process industry.